 Calling foo with the value of 32767 would cause undefined behaviour, such as wrapping to -32768, trapping, or any other behaviour.
 Manipulating a value in this way can result in unexpected results such as overflowing a buffer.

 For unsigned integers, the wrap-around behaviour is well defined, and may be what the programmer intended.
-However, the programmer may have expected normal arithmetic behaviour, and been unaware that the value was getting too big to represent.
-As it is impossible for the compiler or an analysis tool to determine what the programmer intended, it is better to warn if wrap-around may occur.
+However, the programmer could be unaware that the value was getting too big to represent and hence will not expect wrap-around behaviour.
+As it is impossible for the compiler or an analysis tool to determine what the programmer intended, it is better to warn if wrap-around can occur.

 In C, bit shifting by a value greater than the size of the data type or by a negative number is undefined behaviour for both signed and unsigned integers.
 The following code, where a int is 16 bits, would be undefined when j >= 16 or j is negative: